FreeBSDTaiwan/portscamp/README.md

 #### Organizers

-It's optimal if some FreeBSD committers can be involved in the Camp, so they can explain the process of submission, detail the reviewing, show how they test, up to the point they commit your submission into the ports tree.
+It's optimal if some FreeBSD commiters can be involved in the Camp, so they can explain the process of submission, detail the reviewing, show how they test, up to the point they commit your submission into the ports tree.

 #### Local poudriere

-For practice purpose it will be convenient to prepare a computer in advance, installed with a functionnal and recent FreeBSD, with pourdiere already installed and configured, and images already downloaded.
+For practice purpose it will be convenient to prepare a computer in advance, installed with a functional and recent FreeBSD, with poudriere already installed and configured, and images already downloaded.

-Optimaly the participants should be able to ssh to the Test Server (running poudriere) and either test their builds locally if they are very simple, or launch the tests in poudriere.
+Optimally the participants should be able to ssh to the Test Server (running poudriere) and either test their builds locally if they are very simple, or launch the tests in poudriere.

-The point is that the particiants don't need to install anything, they will have access to a FreeBSD environment using ssh on the local network.
+The point is that the participants don't need to install anything, they will have access to a FreeBSD environment using ssh on the local network.

 #### User accounts